 The Company has offered equity options under ESOP Samruddhi 2021 to the permanent employees, including whole-time director, of the Company who have been working in India or outside India, in the grades of L-1 to L-15 (excluding the employees granted options under ESOP 2021), except any employee who is a promoter or belongs to the promoter group or a director who either by himself or through his relatives or through any body corporate, directly or indirectly, holds more than 10% of the outstanding equity shares of the Company and Independent directors, Nominee Directors and Non-Executive Directors.

 The grant is determined after having regard to various factors and criteria specified in ESOP Samruddhi 2021.
-The exercise price is ' 10 or any other price as may be determined by the Compensation Committee.
+The exercise price is '10 or any other price as may be determined by the Compensation Committee.
 The option shall not be transferable and can be exercised only by the employees of the Company.

 Vesting of the options granted under the ESOP Samruddhi 2021 shall be at least one year from the date of Grant.
 25% of the granted options would vest on the date following 2 years from the date of respective grant, 25% of the granted options would vest on the date following 3 years from the date of respective grant and the remaining 50% on the date following 4 years from the date of respective grant.

-Note No. 34 - Project status
+Note No. 35 - Business acquisition

-ii) Fair Value Hierarchy
+ii) Fair Value Hierarchy:

 This section explains the judgements and estimates made in determining the fair values of the financial instruments that are: